November 12, 2021

 The advisory committee’s painstaking review of the research resulted in nearly unanimous support from its 17 members, minus one abstention, and played an influential role in the FDA agency’s decision to grant full support.

-In nearly all the various scenarios that the company laid out, including worst case scenarios, the vaccine proved an effective tool for saving lives.
+In nearly all the various scenarios that the company laid out, including worst case scenarios, the pediatric COVID-19 vaccine proved an effective tool for saving lives.

 FDA medical researchers indicated that the risk of childhood COVID hospitalizations without a vaccine, far outweighed the risks from the vaccine.
 Nonetheless, in the extremely unlikely scenario that a child experiences myocarditis (inflammation of the heart muscle), the condition is usually short lived with many patients recovering needing only ibuprofen and medical supervision, according to an NPR report.